 The installation process for GAF’s DecoTech solar roofing product is a little different.
 The company is primarily a roofing company, and expects to be installing their solar systems alongside a new roof.
 This has its benefits: the installation of the roof and the solar panel system is streamlined.
 However, the process will necessarily be more complicated than a standard rooftop system.

 If your primary concern is finding a hidden solar power installation, Tesla and Forward Labs are the only companies that offer a true “solar roof” with solar cells that are invisible from ground level.
 The DecoTech solar roof option is closer to a standard solar panel system, but much lower profile.

 In the world of home solar, the lowest cost option – and the one that offers the greatest long-term savings – will most certainly be a standard solar panel system.
-The average cost of solar in 2017 is $3.16/Watt, and the average EnergySage customer can cover over 90 percent of their electric bill with their solar panel system.
+The average cost of solar in 2022 is $2.77/Watt, and the average EnergySage customer can cover over 90 percent of their electric bill with their solar panel system.